-Best ways to warm things up
+The best ways to warm things up

-Boiling vegetables without wasting energy
+How to boil vegetables and rice without wasting energy

 Boiling the kettle

 The average person has 3 cups of tea a day.
 It is better to fill the kettle just the right amount you need (one cup) rather than overfilling and boiling water repeatedly through the day.
+Research suggests the average person puts twice the amount of water that they need to in a kettle, so reconsider how much you are putting in the kettle when filling it up.
+It will also save you £30 a year according to research by the Energy Saving Trust.

 Leave a Reply